Let’s Get Organised!

 Podcast.
 I listen to podcasts on art, art history and art business.
 See these articles for my recommended art podcasts or history podcasts.
 Best bits: at the moment my favourite podcasts are Problogger and Savvy Painter

 Music.
-I don’t buy music any more, I just listen to it via Spotify.
+I don’t buy music any more, I just listen to it via Apple Music.
 Love it.
 I have a huge library built up by now.
 I often listen to the radio as well.
 Best bits: Almost all music available.
 Played often while painting: Maria Callas, The Sixteen, Joyce Didonato.

 This was my list of recommended apps.
 What do you use for your art business?
 Let me know!